DiceDB/docs/src/content/docs/commands/PTTL.md

 ---
 title: PTTL
-description: Documentation for the Redis command PTTL
+description: Documentation for the DiceDB command PTTL
 ---

-# DiceDB Command: PTTL

-## Overview

 The `PTTL` command in DiceDB is used to retrieve the remaining time to live (TTL) of a key in milliseconds.
 This command is particularly useful for understanding how much longer a key will exist before it expires.
 If the key does not have an associated expiration, the command will return a specific value indicating this state.